CSCfi/csc-user-guide/docs/support/wn/cloud-new.md

 self-service, instead of manually setting up and maintaining your own database environment.

-## CSC Notebooks runs version R5 of Pebbles software, 5.10.2022
+## CSC Noppe runs version R5 of Pebbles software, 5.10.2022

-As of 2022, CSC Notebooks runs version R5 of Pebbles software.
+As of 2022, CSC Noppe runs version R5 of Pebbles software.
 Compared to R4:

 * User interface has similar functionality but is greatly improved.
 * Environments/blueprints are now called applications.